public-apis/public-apis/scripts/README.md

 ## Run validations

-To run format validation on the `README.md` file, being in the root directory of public-apis, run:
+To run format validation on the `README.md` file, being in the root directory of public-APIs, run:

 ```bash
 $ python scripts/validate/format.py README.md
 ```

-To run link validation on the `README.md` file, being in the root directory of public-apis, run:
+To run link validation on the `README.md` file, being in the root directory of public-APIs, run:

 ```bash
 $ python scripts/validate/links.py README.md